IurieCezar/personal-webpage/README.md

 `git clone https://github.com/IurieCezar/personal-webpage`
 * Navigate to the directory that contains the code:
 `cd personal-webpage`
-* From within the project directory, start the local development server with the following command:
+* From within the project directory, launch the webpage with the following command:
 `open index.html`

 ## Authors